ediarum/ediarum.WEB/API.md

   - `list` show objects matching the filter criteria
 - `slop` the distance of words in a phrase search.
 To be used with `search` and `search-type=phrase`.

+The following parameters are for relation lists:

+- `limit` optional parameter.
+Defines how many (unordered) entries are retrieved (default value is 10'000).
+For relations it defines how many object entries are used for searching the relations.
+- `object` defines the object ID the items to be filtered by.
+To be used with `show=list`.
+- `subject` defines the subject ID the items to be filtered by.
+To be used with `show=list`
+- `show` possible values are:
+  - `list` show relation items matching filter criteria
+  - empty show all relation items

 ### 3.2 Examples

 - manuscript list filtered by repository: `/api/ms?show=list&city=Berlin&repository=Staatsbibliothek`